 - [3] Turn ON the button of interface on which Auto Search is executed.
-When PAM Coarse or PAM Fine is selected in the Mode list box, select a level (Top, Middle, or Bottom) of the PAM waveform to search. - [4] Touch Set All to turn ON all slot buttons.
-Touch Reset All to turn OFF all slot buttons. - [5] Touch Start to start Auto Search on the slot(s) whose buttons are turned ON.
-Auto Search can be started when a button or more are turned ON.
-Touching Stop stops Auto Search. - [6] Auto Search results are displayed.
+When PAM Coarse or PAM Fine is selected in the Mode list box, select a level (Top, Middle, or Bottom) of the PAM waveform to search. - [4] This is available when CTLE is set to other than OFF on the Input tab.
+When set to ON, the gain of CTLE is searched. - [5] Touch Start to start Auto Search on the slot(s) whose buttons are turned ON.
+Auto Search can be started when a button or more are - [6] Auto Search results are displayed.